YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - **ydb_gbldir** - points to the global directory.

-- **ydb_icu_version** - this is meaningful only when $ydb_chset is "UTF-8".
+- **ydb_icu_version** - this is meaningful only when $gtm_chset is "UTF-8".
 YottaDB requires libicu version 3.6 or higher.
 If libicu has been compiled with symbol renaming enabled (as is the case with Ubuntu Linux), YottaDB requires ydb_icu_version to be explicitly set (see the release notes for your YottaDB release).
 Note that ICU changed its version numbering system so that the version after 4.8 was 49.
 As YottaDB retains the old numbering scheme, for ICU versions after 4.8, please set ydb_icu_version using the old scheme, e.g., if your Linux system has ICU version 52, set ydb_icu_version to 5.2.

 - **ydb_log** - this is where the gtmsecshr process creates log files and all processes that use an installation of YottaDB (from one directory) should have the same value of this environment variable.
 In conformance with the `Filesystem Hierarchy Standard <http://www.pathname.com/fhs/>`_ /var/log/yottadb/$ydb_rel is suggested (unless the same version of YottaDB is installed in multiple directories).